Indian leopard: Size

 Male Indian leopards grow to between 4 ft 2 in and 4 ft 8 in in body size with a 2 ft 6 in to 3 ft long tail and weigh between 110 and 170 lb.
 Females are smaller, growing to between 3 ft 5 in and 3 ft 10 in in body size with a 2 ft 6 in to 2 ft 10.5 in long tail, and weigh between 64 and 75 lb.
 Sexually dimorphic, males are larger and heavier than females.

 The largest wild individual appears to have been a male man-eater that was shot in the Dhadhol area of Bilaspur district, Himachal Pradesh in 2016.
 It reportedly measured 8 ft 7 in from head to tail, 34 in at the shoulder, and weighed 71 kg.

 Distribution and habitat

 The Indian leopard is distributed in India, Nepal, Bhutan and parts of Pakistan.

 Bangladesh has no viable leopard population but there are occasional sightings in the forests of Sylhet, Chittagong Hill Tracts and Cox's Bazar.

 It inhabits tropical rainforests, dry deciduous forests, temperate forests and northern coniferous forests but does not occur in the mangrove forests of the Sundarbans.

-It is thought that the Indus River in the west and the Himalayas in the north form topographical barriers to the dispersal of this subspecies.
-In the east, the Ganges Delta and the lower course of the Brahmaputra River are thought to form natural barriers to the range of the Indochinese leopard.

 In southern Tibet, it was recorded in Qomolangma National Nature Preserve.

-In Pakistan, it inhabits Himalayan forests and mountainous regions.
-In the 1970s, it was still recorded in the Kirthar Mountains, northeastern Baluchistan and Murree Hills.
-Since the turn of the century, leopards were recorded in and around Machiara National Park, Pir Lasora National Park, and Ayubia National Park.
-Leopards are occasionally spotted in the Margalla Hills in winter and are observed preying on monkeys in the woods as well as on local livestock.
-In April 2020, photos of three leopard families were taken by camera traps in the Margalla Hills.

 In Nepal's Kanchenjunga Conservation Area, a melanistic leopard was photographed at an elevation of 4300 m by a camera trap in May 2012.